tsujan/Kvantum/Kvantum/INSTALL.md

 #### In Other DEs:

-In desktop environments that do not have a Qt5 configuration utility, you could use this command to run a Qt5 application APP:
+In desktop environments that do not have a Qt5 configuration utility, you could try this command to run a Qt5 application APP:

     APP -style kvantum

-Or, better, set the environment variable `QT_STYLE_OVERRIDE` to `kvantum`.
+To style all native Qt5 applications with Kvantum, set the environment variable `QT_STYLE_OVERRIDE` to `kvantum`.
 For example, you could add this line to your `~/.profile` or `~/.bashrc`:

     export QT_STYLE_OVERRIDE=kvantum

-If the desktop environment you use does not source `~/.profile`, you could try `~/.config/environment.d/*.conf`: make a file like `~/.config/environment.d/qt.conf`, put this into it and reboot:
+Under GNOME and desktop environments that do not source `~/.profile`, you could make a file like `~/.config/environment.d/qt.conf` with the following line in it and reboot:

     QT_STYLE_OVERRIDE=kvantum

-The last resort is `/etc/environment` but most desktop environments have GUI tools for setting environment variables.
+The last resort is `/etc/environment` but, most probably, you will not need to touch it.

 ### Using other themes